How to Become an Endocrinologist

 • English

-Every medical school has unique course requirements.
-Although these are the most common courses, some schools may have more.
-The courses you take during college should also set you up for the MCAT.
+Note that every medical school has unique prerequisite course requirements.
+Although these are the most common prerequisite courses, some medical schools have more course requirements while others have none at all.
+The courses you take during your bachelor’s should also set you up to take the MCAT.

 Step 2: Take the MCAT

-Nearly all MD-granting medical schools require an MCAT score.
-The MCAT is a computer-based standardized test designed to assess the scientific knowledge, critical thinking skills, problem-solving abilities, and more of prospective students.
+Nearly all MD-granting medical schools require an MCAT score for your application.
+The Medical College Admission Test (MCAT) is a computer-based standardized test designed to assess the scientific knowledge, critical thinking skills, problem-solving abilities, and more of prospective medical students.

-It takes hard work and time to prepare for the test.
-Consider contacting an experienced tutor for guidance if you’re concerned about achieving a competitive MCAT score.
+To properly prepare for the test, you should take notes throughout your prerequisite courses.
+Consider contacting an experienced tutor to help you study for the MCAT if you are concerned about achieving a competitive MCAT score.

 Step 3: Apply for Medical School

-The third step is applying to medical schools.
-Most U.S. medical schools use the AMCAS application and accompanying materials.
-If you’ve successfully passed the first rounds of screening, medical schools often request a video or in-person interview to make admissions decisions.
+If you’ve successfully passed the first rounds of screening, medical schools often request a video or in-person interview to help them make their final decisions.

 Step 4: Complete an MD or DO degree

 Congratulations!
 By this point, you’ve been accepted into a medical school program.
-You can attend an osteopathic or allopathic medical school to obtain your medical degree.
+You can choose to attend either an osteopathic (DO granting) or allopathic (MD granting) medical school to obtain your medical degree.

-Most programs take four years to complete, with the first two years spent taking general science courses and the last two focusing more on hands-on skills.
+Most medical school programs take four years to complete, with the first two years spent taking general science courses and the last two focusing more on the specialty that interests you.

 Step 5: Apply for an Internal Medicine, Pediatrics, or Gynecology Residency Program

-Applying for medical residency programs is the next step.
-Because endocrinology is a subspecialty, you must attend a separate program first.
-You can choose a residency in pediatrics, internal medicine, or gynecology before moving on to an endocrinology fellowship program.
-Each residency program takes three to four years to complete.
+You can attend a residency in either pediatrics, internal medicine, or gynecology before moving on to an endocrinology fellowship program.
+Each of these residency programs takes three to four years to complete.

-You’ll need to complete an ERAS application to apply for these programs unless a program has provided its own unique application.
-If a residency program is interested in your application, they’ll likely ask for additional application materials and an interview
+Unless a program has provided its unique application, you’ll need to complete an ERAS application to apply for internal medicine, gynecology, or pediatrics programs.
+If a residency program is interested in your application, they will likely ask you for additional materials and an interview.

 Step 6: Complete Residency & the USMLE

-After you’ve been matched with a program, you can begin practicing medicine under the wing of senior physicians.
-Residency is an excellent time to make connections, which are useful in securing a fellowship placement later.
+After you’ve been matched into an internal medicine, pediatrics, or gynecology residency program, you can begin practicing medicine under the wing of senior physicians.
+Residency is an excellent time to make connections, which may be useful in securing a fellowship placement later on.

-During residency, you’ll also have to take the USMLE Step 3.
-Completing the USMLE and residency means you’re ready to look for endocrinology fellowships.
+During residency, you’ll also have to take the third and final step of the USMLE exam.
+Completing all steps of the USMLE and residency means you are ready to begin looking for medical fellowships in endocrinology.

 Step 7: Apply for an Endocrinology Fellowship

-You can learn from experienced endocrinologists and build your network.
-Because endocrinology fellowships are relatively short, ensure you make the most of your experience.
+You can learn from highly experienced endocrinologists and begin networking in the field during this time.
+Because endocrinology fellowships are only two to three years, you should take in all the information possible and make the most of your experience.

-Once you’ve completed your fellowship program, you must pass the Endocrinology, Diabetes, & Metabolism certification exam administered by the American Board of Internal Medicine (ABIM)
+Once you have completed your endocrinology fellowship program, you must pass the Endocrinology, Diabetes,& Metabolism certification exam administered by the American Board of Internal Medicine (ABIM)

 Step 8: Obtain a Medical License

-The last step in the process is obtaining your medical license.
-Most states have different requirements for medical licensure, meaning they’ll need to verify your documents, education, and exam results before granting a state medical license.
+Most U.S. states have separate requirements for medical licensure, meaning they’ll need to verify your documents, education, and exam results before granting a state medical license.
+It is a good idea to apply for state licensure in every state you intend to practice in to avoid delays later on.

 Endocrinologist Salary